jeurgen/ring-lights/README.md

 ## Preconditions
 * PBX allows setup of additional VOIP Phone
 * A server system running the new phone and the lights control script is available.
 This might be a raspberry pi or the PBX itself.
+* linphonec is installed on the server system and configured for your PBX
 * A Philips hue system including the hue bridge is available

 *Tested in a scenario with AVM Fritz Box, Raspbian Linux on a Raspberry Pi and Philips Hue White Startet Set*

+## Run
+* linphonec | python lightring.py